hansherous/first-first/README.md

-# first-first
+# second-second
-It is the first repository
+It is the second repository

-This is my first edit.
+This is my second edit.